 Digital accessibility refers to the practice of building digital content, applications, and websites that can be used by anybody, including individuals who have visual, motor, auditory, speech, or cognitive disabilities.
 The ADA (The American Disabilities Act) is a law that prohibits discrimination against individuals with disabilities in all areas of public life.
-There has been much more about ADA in the media over the past few years due to many lawsuits, with 814 website accessibility lawsuits filed in federal and state courts in 2017 alone, so companies are becoming more aware of what’s needed to make their website accessible and why it’s important.
+There has been much more about ADA in the media over the past few years due to many lawsuits, so companies are becoming more aware of what’s needed to make their website accessible and why it’s important.

 The ADA is encouraging self-regulation of accessibility standards by following the Web Content Accessibility Guidelines (WCAG) 2.1.
 With attention heightening around the topic, it’s best to be proactive in anticipation of future laws and to ensure accessibility of your website for any user.

 WCAG 2.1 identifies three levels of compliance.
 They are:

 - A – rules with which you must comply

 - AA – rules with which you should comply

 - AAA – rules with which you may comply